eisaku0928/OOP-Simulation/README.md

 usage: Simulation <tick rate> <max number of ticks> <world file>
 ```

-When the program finishes, the number of elapsed ticks and the amount of fruit at each location are printed to std out.
+When the program finishes, the number of elapsed ticks and the amount of fruit at each location are printed to stdout.

 ## Actors
 * Gatherers: White cat looking actor (stored in ```res/images/gatherer.png```).
 Its purpose is to go to trees, "collect" fruits, and drop them on their stockpiles.
 After collecting all fruit, gatherers rest in front of a fence.